punkycommunist/bujigo/README.md

 The program saves all the data in a .csv file so that it can be easy to view the data on excel charts.
 I am working on bringing PGP file encryption.

+### Color settings!
+Bring the comfort to the next level and print different colors on many variables to know how it's going... for example, you can get the color red whenever you are finishing the supplies, or you are smoking too much a day.
+All the color settings are customizables (not the colors, I am working on that).

 ## Installation
 Go gettable with
 ```